 Supply chain management experts in the MEP National Network can help you with various aspects of your supply chain – including supply chain management and optimization, integration of software, inventory control and finding domestic suppliers.
 Our trusted advisors understand the challenges that smaller manufacturers face when it comes to supply chains.
 Contact your local MEP Center to get the conversation started.

 ABOUT THE AUTHOR

-Scott Schein is the Director of National Network Programs at GENEDGE, which is the Virginia partner in the MEP National NetworkTM.
+Scott Schein is the Director, National Network & Supply Chain Programs at GENEDGE, which is the Virginia partner in the MEP National NetworkTM.
 His areas of expertise include supply chain management.